pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep2.md

 npm run dev -- --open
 ```

-If a browser tab doesn't open automatically, visit `http://localhost:5173`, and you should see a styled button from DaisyUI.
+You should be able to see a styled button from DaisyUI in your browser.

 ## Wrapping Up Step 2